GOT(1) | General Commands Manual | GOT(1) |

 fetch

-or git-fetch(1) without extra command line
+or git-fetch(1) without extra command line arguments.
+Newly fetched

-arguments.
-Newly fetched changes can be examined with got
+changes can be examined with got log

 .